|

 a bit upset.

-however, after a few days your dog still isn't eating, you may have to try more
+a few days your dog still isn't eating, you may have to try more creative

-above, would eat or drink out of a bowl.
-Her foster mom told us that even three
+eat or drink out of a bowl.
+Her foster mom told us that even three months after

 We